 🏨 Hotel Splitting Strategies:

-• Standard rooms: Split equally among all travelers
+• Standard rooms: split equally

-• Single occupancy: Solo travelers may pay a small premium
+• Single occupancy: solo travelers may pay a small premium

 💰 Usually Split Equally: